keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

     On the console, you don't see these represented as rule statements, but every web ACL has a JSON format representation.
 In there, you see these special types of rule statements.
 For rules of any complexity, managing your web ACL using the JSON editor is the easiest way to go.
 You can retrieve the complete configuration for a web ACL in JSON format, modify it as you need, and then provide it through the console, API, or CLI.
 AWS WAF supports nesting of rule statements.
 To combine rule statement results, you nest the statements under logical AND or OR rule statements.
 The visual editor on the console supports one level of rule statement nesting, which works for many needs.
 To nest more levels, you can edit the JSON representation of the rule on the console.

 ??? info "Cross Site Scripting Solution"
     1. Create a new rule named **matchXSS** and for **If a request** choose **matches at least one of the statements (OR)**.
-Add conditions:
+Add statements:
         1. all query parameters, contains xss injection attacks, url decode
         2. body, contains xss injection attacks, html enity decode
         3. body, contains xss injection attacks, url decode
         4. header, cookie (_type manually_), contains xss injection attacks, url decode
         5. Click on **Add Rule** and then click **Save**
     2. Click the **Rule JSON editor** and note the structure and syntax of the rule logic.
-    3. Add an exception condition for the XSS rule to allow access to _/reportBuilder/Editor.aspx_. _Note that we are using the JSON editor here due to the nested logic requred fo rthe exception._
+    3. Add an exception statement for the XSS rule to allow access to _/reportBuilder/Editor.aspx_. _Note that we are using the JSON editor here due to the nested logic requred fo rthe exception._

-	    1. Clear the existing editor content for the matchXSS rule and paste the following JSON
+	    1. After reviewing it, clear the existing editor content for the matchXSS rule and paste the following JSON

         <details><summary>Nested Statement with XSS Exception Solution</summary>
         <p>